dhuang99/Text-GUI-Tool/README.md

 ### Prerequisites
 In order for the script to run (for now) you need to have the following text files in a folder named "texts" in the same directory as the script.
-* appletracking.txt
+* `appletracking.txt`
-* invoice.txt
+* `invoice.txt`
-* lightspeednotes.txt
+* `lightspeednotes.txt`
-* order.txt
+* `order.txt`
-* quote.txt
+* `quote.txt`
-* repairpayment.txt
+* `repairpayment.txt`
-* spss.txt
+* `spss.txt`

 You also need to have python3 installed along with tkinter (tkinter usually comes with python3).
 Go to [Python's website](https://www.python.org/downloads/) to install the latest version of Python if you don't have it and go to [tkinter's documentation](https://tkdocs.com/tutorial/install.html) to learn to how install tkinter.

 ### Installation
 To download the script, download the zip file and extract it.
-Then following the following instructions.
+Then follow the instructions below.

+## Usage

 ### Executing the Script
 There are different ways to execute the script depending on your operating system.

-If you are on Windows:
+Windows:

-1. Right-click sales.py and click on the Security Tag
+1. Right-click `sales.py` and go to Security
-2. Make sure that you see the Read & Execute option is allowed
+2. Check Allow for the Read & Execute option
 3. Rename the file to "sales.pyw"
-4. You can now now just double click on the script to run it.
+4. You can now simply double click on the script to run it.
-5. For easier access, create a shortcut by clicking on "sales.pyw" and clicking "Create shortcut"
+5. For easier access, create a shortcut by right clicking `sales.pyw` and choosing "Create shortcut"

-If you are on Mac:
+Mac:

-1. Use a Terminal instance and the 'ls' and 'cd' commands to find the folder you downloaded.
+1. Use a Terminal instance and the `ls` and `cd` commands to find the folder you downloaded.
-2. Type "chmod +x sales.py" and press Enter.
+2. Type `chmod +x sales.py` and press `Enter`.
-2. Drag and drop sales.py into your Terminal.
+2. Drag and drop `sales.py` into your Terminal.
-3. Use your arrow keys to add ./ before sales.py so that it looks like this: /./sales.py
+3. Use your arrow keys to add `./` before sales.py so that it looks like this: `/./sales.py`
-5. Copy and paste the path from your Terminal into a notepad.
-You can paste this into a Terminal to run the program.
+5. Save the path from your Terminal into a notepad.
+You can paste this command into any new Terminal in the future to run the program.

-If you are on Linux:
+Linux:

-1. Use a Terminal instance and use the 'ls' and 'cd' commands to find the folder you downloaded.
+1. Use a Terminal instance and use the `ls` and `cd` commands to find the folder you downloaded.
-2. Type "chmod +x sales.py" and press Enter.
+2. Type `chmod +x sales.py` and press `Enter`.
-3. Rename sales.py to just sales
+3. Rename `sales.py` to just `sales`
-4. You can now now just double click on the script to run it.
+4. You can now simply double click on the script to run it.

-## Usage
+### Using the GUI

 The GUI has a small set of functions:

 1. Enter your name (First name)
 2. Choose between a list of options for emails to send.
-4. Click on "Copy to Clipboard".
+4. Click on `Copy to Clipboard`.
 This will automatically copy the preview that shows up to your clipboard.
 5. Clear the text and previous input.

 ## Road Map